Elliptic-curve cryptography

 Elliptic-curve cryptography (ECC) is an approach to public-key cryptography based on the algebraic structure of elliptic curves over finite fields.
 ECC allows smaller keys to provide equivalent security, compared to cryptosystems based on modular exponentiation in finite fields, such as the RSA cryptosystem and ElGamal cryptosystem.

 Elliptic curves are applicable for key agreement, digital signatures, pseudo-random generators and other tasks.
 Indirectly, they can be used for encryption by combining the key agreement with a symmetric encryption scheme.
 They are also used in several integer factorization algorithms that have applications in cryptography, such as Lenstra elliptic-curve factorization.

 History

 The use of elliptic curves in cryptography was suggested independently by Neal Koblitz and Victor S. Miller in 1985.
 Elliptic curve cryptography algorithms entered wide use starting in 2004.

-In 1999, NIST recommended fifteen elliptic curves.
-Specifically, FIPS 186-4 has ten recommended finite fields: